peterhebert/simple-grey/README.md

 #### Header Image
 This section allows you to upload an image to be used as the background for the Header

+#### Background Image
+This section allows you to upload an image to be used as the background for the main content area.

 #### Menus
 This theme includes one Primary Navigation menu area, which is displayed right under the page Header.